Hamburg Tours and Vacation Packages

-Hamburg is Germany’s second largest city and is an exciting metropolis situated not far from the sea in the north of the country.
+Hamburg is Germany’s second-largest city and is an exciting metropolis situated not far from the sea in the north of the country.
 It is Germany’s largest port and the second busiest in Europe after Rotterdam.
-As well as having a vibrant nightlife and excellent shopping, Hamburg has many architectural offerings and a wealth of cultural attractions on German vacations.
+As well to have a vibrant nightlife and excellent shopping, Hamburg has many architectural offerings and a wealth of cultural attractions on German vacations.

 The impressive City Hall or Rathaus is Hamburg's seat of government and where the Parliament and the Senate assemble.
 It is open to the public for guided tours around many of its 647 rooms.
 The courtyard resembles an Italian piazza.
 The Rathausmarkt in front of the City Hall is a popular place for fairs, markets and concerts.

 The Fish Market or Fischmarkt is where you can find almost anything including fish, fruits, flowers, clothing and souvenirs.
 You can buy a fish sandwich while enjoying the beautiful views of the harbour.
 The Elbphilharmonie Hamburg is a futuristic complex comprising two concert halls and a hotel.
 From the rooftop, you can experience spectacular views of the city.
 The Elbphilharmonie Hamburg, a complex structure of glass and a prestigious landmark, comprises two concert halls, a hotel, and the Plaza, which offers visitors on German vacations an amazing view of the city.
 St. Michael's Church is one of Hamburg's five Lutheran churches and the most famous church in the city.
 It is considered to be one of the finest Hanseatic Protestant baroque churches.
 The 132-metre/430 feet tall spire, totally covered with copper, is a feature of Hamburg’s skyline.
 The crypt is where some 2,425 people have been buried.